-Use of ADT for treatment of prostate cancer linked with increased risk of kidney injuryJuly 16th, 2013 in Cancer /
+Use of ADT for treatment of prostate cancer linked with increased risk of kidney injuryJuly 16, 2013 in Medicine & Health / Cancer

 In a study that included more than 10,000 men with nonmetastatic prostate cancer, use of androgen deprivation therapy (ADT) was associated with a significantly increased risk of acute kidney injury, with variations observed with certain types of ADTs, according to a study in the July 17 issue of JAMA.